s-innovations/configuration-manager/README.md

 ## Please star the repro
 if this kind of configuration is something you would use.
-I would put it into a nuget than.
+I would put it into a nuget then.